postmanlabs/sails-env-switch/README.md

 });
 ```

-If you are using `env-lift` also in the sails project, this module can be used with that module too
+If you are using `env-lift` also in the sails project, this module should be used with `env-lift`

 __Original Code:__